yoldi/web3modal/README.md

 A single Web3 / Ethereum provider solution for all Wallets

+This forked version has one more option, that original Repository misses.
+The option is to show a Hint in popup, if no injected provider was found in browser.
+For now, it's a fixed text asking to install metamask.
+In future, it could be customized.

+One disadvantage of the code, is the missing injected option in popup is added as a provider.
+However, semantically this is wrong.
+Happy, if someone is changing the code to use semantically correct code architecture for it.

 ## Introduction

 Web3Modal is an easy-to-use library to help developers add support for multiple providers in their apps with a simple customizable configuration.